Most-read topics:

 WARNING TO CZECH MEDIA: POLITICAL PRESSURE, AI AND PLATFORM DOMINANCE

 28. 2.
 2026 According to the Report on the State of Czech Democracy, Czechia maintains a high degree of media freedom, but at the same time, attacks on journalists are intensifying and pressure is growing for changes in the financing of public service media.
-Furthermore, the country is not prepared for the regulation of digital platforms and the… Continue reading WARNING TO CZECH MEDIA: POLITICAL PRESSURE, AI AND PLATFORM DOMINANCE
+Furthermore, the country is not prepared for the regulation of digital platforms and the impact of artificial intelligence on the media market.

 TV ADS TOP THE CHARTS FOR PURCHASES, AND FOR ANNOYANCE